 Each wheel must be fitted with three tethers each with a cross sectional area greater than 110mm2 and each of which comply with FIA standard 8864-2013 and each of which has a minimum energy absorption of 7kJ.
-No suspension member may contain more than two tethers compliant with FIA standard 8864-2022.
-The sum of the three maximum absorbed energy, as per FIA Technical List n.93, must be higher than 15kJ.
+No suspension member may contain more than two tethers-compliant with FIA standard 8864-2022.
+The sum of the three maximum absorbed energy, as per FIA Technical List n.93, must be higher than at least 15kJ.
+No suspension member may contain more than two tethers.